Kyeo1983/Feedback-Button/README.md

 Below are some examples of the customizations you can do to the feedback button.
 These examples work off a sample feedback &lt;div&gt; tag with id="myFD" and assume that feedback._init() has been ran to initialize the plugin.

-Creating a positive feedback item with just a toast alert upon click
+Creating a positive feedback item with just a toast alert
 ------
 Call addPosFeedback method and pass a selector to the feedback button, a text for the menu, the message in toast upon click and the title to the toast.
 Default positive feedback item is grouped with the default negative feedback item.
 Clicking one of which will close off both options thereafter (nobody feedbacks positively and negatively at the same time right?).